Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-WebServer-Agent-Examples/httpd/README.md

 ### Licensing

 In the example above, you have to let `DT_SERVER_LICENSE_KEY_FILE_URL` point to a valid Dynatrace License Key file.
 If you don't have a license yet, you can [obtain a Dynatrace Free Trial License here](http://bit.ly/dttrial-docker-github).
-However, you don't need to have your license file hosted by a server: if you can run a console, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it for you via `nc -l 80 < dtlicense.key`.
+However, you don't need to have your license file hosted by a server: if you can run a console, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it for you on port `80` via `sudo nc -l 80 < dtlicense.key`.

 ## How to instrument a Dockerized Apache HTTPD process?

-With the Dynatrace Web Server Agent running in Docker, using the `dynatrace/wsagent` image, we can now easily instrument a web server process without having to alter that process' Docker image.
-Instead, we manipulate its runtime environment by:
+With the Dockerized Dynatrace environment running, we can now easily instrument an application process without having to alter that process' Docker image.
+Here is what an examplary integration in `run-container.sh` looks like:

-1) mounting the agent installation directory into the web server process' container via `--volumes-from dtwsagent`.
-This allows the master agent to share configuration data with its slave agents.

-2) linking the web server process' container with the `dtwsagent` container via `--link dtwsagent`.
-This way, we inherit the linked container's environment variables and can, with that, quickly deduce a correct `LoadModule` declaration -- without having to know about the details.

-3) sharing the `dtwsagent`'s IPC namespace via `--ipc container:dtwsagent`.
-This allows the master and slaves to shared a shared memory segment despite being separated into two distinct containers.

-4) attaching to the `dtwsagent` by invoking `attach-to-wsagent-master.sh`.
-This enables the master and slaves to communicate via UDP.
-Additionally, we want to make sure that the script executes in the background only after the web server process has started (hence the speculative `sleep 1` below).

-Finally, we place the `LoadModule` declaration inside Apache HTTPD's `httpd.conf` and invoke the actual web server process ([see here for the original Dockerfile](https://github.com/docker-library/httpd/blob/1f1f7d39d5fe5aebeedea6872786b4e3ce0ebcc9/2.4/Dockerfile)):

 <pre><code>#!/bin/bash
 HTTPD_LOAD_MODULE="dtagent_module \${DTWSAGENT_ENV_LIB64}"